PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-action | the name of the action to execute text | a text to match with the text of the page
+action | the name of the action to execute pattern | a pattern to match with the text of the page

 ## Execute If Text Present

-Executes an action if the specified text appears somewhere on the page.
+Executes an action if the specified text pattern appears somewhere on the rendered page shown to the user.

 ### Usage